 - Developing and promoting effective working relationships with other agencies, especially the Police, Health and Social Care. - Ensuring that all staff working within our education setting who have substantial access to children and young people have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance) and a central record is kept for audit - Curriculum teaching about safeguarding: Our pupils access a broad and balanced curriculum that promotes their spiritual, moral, cultural, mental and physical development, and prepares them for the opportunities, responsibilities and experiences of life.
 We provide opportunities for pupils to develop skills, concepts, attitudes and knowledge that promote their safety and well-being.
-The PSHE/RSHE and citizenship curriculum specifically includes the following objectives: - Developing pupil self-esteem and communication skills - Developing strategies for self-protection including online safety - Developing a sense of the boundaries between appropriate and inappropriate behaviour in adults and within peer relationships (positive relationships and consent)
+The PSHE/RSHE and citizenship curriculum specifically includes the following objectives: - Developing pupil self-esteem and communication skills - Developing strategies for self-protection including online safety - Developing a sense of the boundaries between appropriate and inappropriate behaviour in adults and within peer relationships (positive relationships and consent) - Developing tolerance and understanding of others who have differing opinions, ideas and backgrounds.

-To be read in conjunction with KCSIE 2023
+To be read in conjunction with KCSIE 2024

-Keeping children safe in education 2023 (publishing.service.gov.uk)
+Keeping children safe in education 2024 (publishing.service.gov.uk) Scope

-Scope